-- (a) Share Reserve.
-Subject to Section 9(a) relating to Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Stock Awards from and after the Effective Date shall not exceed 29,314,234 shares (the "Share Reserve"), which number is the sum of (i) the number of shares subject to the Prior Plan's Available Reserve, (ii) an additional 3,250,000 shares approved by the Board in March 2010 and subsequently approved by the Company's stockholders, (iii) an additional 7,500,000 shares approved by the Board in April 2013 and subsequently approved by the Company's stockholders, (iv) an additional 5,000,000 shares approved by the Board in April 2015 and subsequently approved by the Company's stockholders, (v) an additional 3,000,000 shares approved by the Board in April 2016 and subsequently approved by the Company's stockholders, (vi) an additional 5,500,000 shares approved by the Board in April 2017 and subsequently approved by the Company's stockholders, plus (vii) an additional number of shares in an amount not to exceed 4,261,425 shares (which number consists of the Returning Shares, if any, as such shares become available from time to time).
+(a) Share Reserve.
+Subject to Section 9(a) relating to Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Stock Awards from and after the Effective Date shall not exceed 29,314,234 shares (the "Share Reserve"), which number is the sum of (i) the number of shares subject to the Prior Plan's Available Reserve, (ii) an additional 3,250,000 shares approved by the Board in March 2010 and subsequently approved by the Company's stockholders, (iii) an additional 7,500,000 shares approved by the Board in April 2013 and subsequently approved by the Company's stockholders, (iv) an additional 5,000,000 shares approved by the Board in April 2015 and subsequently approved by the Company's stockholders, (v) an additional 5,000,000 shares approved by the Board in April 2016 and subsequently approved by the Company's stockholders, (vi) an additional 5,000,000 shares approved by the Board in April 2016 and subsequently approved by the Company's stockholders, (vi) an additional 5,000,000 shares approved by the Board in April 2016 and subsequently approved by the Company's stockholders, (vi) an additional 5,000,000 shares approved by the Board in April 2017 and subsequently approved by the Company's stockholders, plus (vii) an additional number of shares in an amount not to exceed 4,261,425 shares (which number consists of the Returning Shares, if any, as such shares become available from time to time).
 For clarity, the Share Reserve in this Section 3(a) is a limitation on the number of shares of the Common Stock that may be issued pursuant to the Plan and does not limit the granting of Stock Awards except as provided in Section 7(a).
 Shares may be issued in connection with a merger or acquisition as permitted by NASDAQ Listing Rule 5635(c) or, if applicable, NYSE Listed Company Manual Section 303A.08, AMEX Company Guide Section 711 or other applicable rule, and such issuance shall not reduce the number of shares available for issuance under the Plan.
-Furthermore, if a Stock Award or any portion thereof (i) expires or otherwise terminates without all of the shares covered by such Stock Award having been issued or (ii) is settled in cash (i.e., the Participant receives cash rather than stock), such expiration, termination or settlement shall not reduce (or otherwise offset) the number of shares of Common Stock that may be available for issuance under the Plan. - (b) Subject to Section 3(c), the number of shares available for issuance under the Plan shall be reduced by: (i) one share for each share of stock issued pursuant to an Appreciation Award; and (ii) 1.36 shares for each share of Common Stock issued pursuant to a Full Value Award that was granted on or after June 15, 2015.
+Furthermore, if a Stock

+(b) Subject to Section 3(c), the number of shares available for issuance under the Plan shall be reduced by: (i) one share for each share of stock issued pursuant to an Appreciation Award; and (ii) 1.36 shares for each share of Common Stock issued pursuant to a Full Value Award that was granted on or after June 15, 2015.